temporalio/sdk-python/README.md

 To support these, Temporal Python SDK allows any protobuf library >= 3.19.
 However, the C extension in older Python versions can cause issues with the sandbox due to global state sharing.
-Temporal strongly recommends using the latest protobuf 4.x library unless you absolutely cannot at which point all proto libraries should be marked as [Passthrough Modules](#passthrough-modules).
+Temporal strongly recommends using the latest protobuf 4.x library unless you absolutely cannot at which point some proto libraries may have to be marked as [Passthrough Modules](#passthrough-modules).

 ## Development